Irregular triads in 3-uniform hypergraphs: Lemmas for slicing, intersecting, and combining decompositions

 For a proof, see Appendix \ref{app:slicing}.
 Our next lemma is due to Frankl and R\"{o}dl \cite[Lemma 3.8]{Frankl.2002}, and allows us to partition quasirandom graphs into several equally sized, quasirandom subgraphs.

-\begin{lemma} For all $\e>0$, $\rho\geq 2\e$, $0<p<\rho/2$, and $\delta>0$, there is $m_0=m_0(\e, \rho, \delta)$ such that the following holds.
+\begin{lemma} For all $\e>0$, $\rho\geq 2\e$, $0<r<\rho/2$, and $\delta>0$, there is $m_0=m_0(\e, \rho, \delta)$ such that the following holds.
 Suppose $|U|=|V|=m\geq m_0$, and $G=(U\cup V, E)$ is a bipartite graph satisfying $\disc_2(\e)$ with density $\rho$.
-Then if $\ell=[1/p]$, and $\e\geq 10(1/\ell m)^{1/5}$, then there is a partition $E=E_0\cup E_1\cup \ldots \cup E_\ell$, such that \begin{enumerate}[label=\normalfont(\roman*)] \item For each $1\leq i\leq \ell $, $(U\cup V, E_i)$ has $\disc_2(\e)$ with density $\rho p(1\pm \delta)$, and \item $|E_0|\leq \rho p(1+\delta)m^2$. \end{enumerate} Further, if $1/p\in \mathbb{Z}$, then $E_0=\emptyset$. \end{lemma}
+Then if $\ell=[1/r]$, and $\e\geq 10(1/\ell m)^{1/5}$, then there is a partition $E=E_0\cup E_1\cup \ldots \cup E_\ell$ such that \begin{enumerate}[label=\normalfont(\roman*)] \item for each $1\leq i\leq \ell $, $(U\cup V, E_i)$ has $\disc_2(\e)$ with density $\rho r(1\pm \delta)$, and \item $|E_0|\leq \rho r(1+\delta)m^2$. \end{enumerate} Further, if $1/r\in \mathbb{Z}$, then $E_0=\emptyset$. \end{lemma}

 Lemma \ref{lem:3.8} will come in handy frequently as we build decompositions.
-An example of such an application is Lemma \ref{lem:disc2} below, which shows that given a decomposition $\calP$ of a vertex set $V$, we can change a small number of elements from $\calP_{edge}$ to obtain a decomposition $\calP'$ of $V$ which has no $\disc_2$-irregular elements in $\calP_{edge}'$.
+An example of such an application is Lemma \ref{lem:disc2} below, which shows that given a decomposition $\calP'$ of a vertex set $V$, we can change a small number of elements from $\calP'_{edge}$ to obtain a decomposition $\calP$ of $V$ which has no $\disc_2$-irregular elements in $\calP_{edge}$ (recall Notation \ref{not:pedge} on page \pageref{not:pedgeref}).
+This shows that irregularity involving only the $\disc_2$-irregularity of $\calP_{edge}$ does not produce a meaningful notion of ternary irregularity.